HwWobbe/HwWobbe.github.io/README.md

 # HwWobbe.github.io ( TasksH )

-This page is evolving to become a core Introduction.
+This page is evolving to become my core Introduction.

 <h2> About me ...</h2>